vcc-caeit/ansible-role.squid/README.md

     squid_deb_proxy: false

+For making Avahi broadcast your deb proxy on the network, set this to true.
+With `squid-deb-proxy-client` installed on the clients your proxy will then be automatically used if available on the same multicast domain.

+    squid_deb_proxy_avahi: false

 These are default values for the `squid_deb_proxy` parts and doesn't apply when the variable `squid_deb_proxy` is set to false.
 `squid_mirror_custom` should be a list.
 Remember to remove `[]` if you want to add to it.